Frequently asked questions

 First, log into your account, then go to ‘Your profile’ in the account menu, upload your avatar picture then press ‘Update’.

 Open the account menu and go to ‘Your EV Models’.
 Press ‘Add your EV model’, select your brand and model, then press ‘Update’.
-Adding your EV Model to your Zapmap account allows you to filter charge points that are compatible with your electric vehicle and accurately plan routes using the Zapmap Route Planner.
+Adding your EV Model to your Zapmap account allows you to filter charge points which are compatible with your electric vehicle and accurately plan routes using the Zapmap Route Planner.

 Log into your account and go to ‘Contact preferences’ in the account menu.
 Then choose the type of information you would like to receive and the contact method(s) you would like us to use and press ‘Update’.

-There is an alternative option to adding a Zap-Home point which is listing your home charger on JustPark’s JustCharge platform, where it will also show on the Zapmap app as a home-charger which members of the public can book to use.
-This option allows you to be paid automatically via the JustPark platform, enables users to book a preferred time to charge and you can control when your space is available.
-It also means your charger will be available to hundreds of thousands of EV drivers both on JustPark's platform and on Zapmap.
+We have partnered with JustPark as the JustCharge platform allows you to be paid automatically, enables users to book a preferred time to charge, and you can control when your space is available.
+It also means your charger will be available to thousands of EV drivers both on JustPark's platform and on Zapmap.
+Users can filter to show just home chargers by selecting "JustCharge by JustPark" in our Networks filter.

 Electric vehicle